 In 2013 and 2014 Felicity participated in the SDC Foundation Observership program for emerging choreographers and directors.
 While in the program, she was awarded two observerships - she worked as assistant director/choreographer for Geva Theatre's production of A Midsummer Night's Dream (directed by Skip Greer and Mark Cuddy), and she was the directorial observer and assistant on South Coast Rep's production of Tartuffe (directed by Dominique Serrand).

 Felicity has choreographed at regional theaters and opera companies around the country, and has worked extensively as an assistant/associate choreographer and director.
-Last summer she choreographed West Side Story (original Robbins) on the mainstage at Weston Playhouse, winning the BroadwayWorld regional award for Best Choreography for that production.
-In spring of 2018 she was the associate choreographer on Candide at the Washington National Opera at the Kennedy Center, and the assistant choreographer on A Cunning Little Vixen at the Glimmerglass Festival.
-Other recent projects include choreographing the musicals Really Rosie and Tenderly, both at Weston Playhouse, choreographing The Barber of Seville at Opera San Antonio, choreographing and associate directing The Harbor Lights Theater Company's production of West Side Story (original Robbins), choreographing Nunsense at Harbor Lights (directed by Bill Castellino), and staging the choreography for Virginia Opera's production of The Flying Dutchman.
-This season she choreographed Turandot at New Orleans Opera, and also remounted the choreography for the opera A Cunning Little Vixen at the Opera Institute at Boston University.
+Some favorite recent productions include choreographing The Barber of Seville at Opera San Antonio, choreographing and associate directing The Harbor Lights Theater Company's production of West Side Story (original Robbins), choreographing Nunsense at Harbor Lights (directed by Bill Castellino), choreographing Turandot at New Orleans Opera, and remounting the choreography for the opera A Cunning Little Vixen at the Opera Institute at Boston University.
+In 2018 she was associate choreographer on Candide at the Washington National Opera at the Kennedy Center, and the assistant choreographer on A Cunning Little Vixen at the Glimmerglass Festival.